mebiswa9/Resume-Genarator/README.md

-# Resume-Genarator
+# My-resume
-It can generate your resume with details you filled it and you can print your resume also..
+my resume made by me with bootstrap and image used by cdn